-Our Prospectus and application forms are available in local high schools and directly from the College.
-You can also apply online or if you are attending an Island high school via the Island Prospectus, an on-line system operated from your school (enquire at school to obtain details).
-Shortly after you apply you will receive acknowledgement and then, a little later, a date to attend interview.
+Our application forms are available directly from the College.
+You can apply online or download an application form.
+Shortly after you apply you will receive an email acknowledgement and then, a little later, a date to attend interview.

 When you are offered a place at College please remember to confirm your place by one of the following:

-Later in the year you will receive information about Student Services and the financial support available for those attending College.
+Later in the year you will receive information about Student Services and the financial support available for those attending College and details about starting college.

 Central Enrolment Sessions are held in the last week of June and the last week of August.
 We will send you details of the day and time of your enrolment via the post.
 On this day we ask that you attend College to complete your enrolment documentation and receive the timetable for your course.